gangefors/docker-airdcpp-webclient/README.md

   This volume stores the application settings.

-  > If you mount this directory from your host you will not have the default configuration files in the settings directory.
-You need to copy them from this repo.
-The files are found in the [.airdcpp] directory.
+  Note that if you mount this directory from your host you will see the following output when running the container.

+      No valid configuration found.
+Run the application with --configure parameter to set up initial configuration.

+  This is caused by the fact that the configuration files are missing.
+  The default files are found in the [.airdcpp] directory in this repo.

+  You can download these files with the following commands.

       mkdir .airdcpp
       curl -o .airdcpp/DCPlusPlus.xml https://raw.githubusercontent.com/gangefors/docker-airdcpp-webclient/master/.airdcpp/DCPlusPlus.xml